Nerium: Ornamental gardening

-Colors and varieties
+Colours and cultivars

 Oleander flowers are showy, profuse, and often fragrant, which makes them very attractive in many contexts.
-Over 400 cultivars have been named, with several additional flower colors not found in wild plants having been selected, including yellow, peach and salmon.
-Many cultivars, like 'Hawaii' or 'Turner's Carnival', are multi-colored, with brilliant striped corollas.
+Over 400 cultivars have been named, with several additional flower colours not found in wild plants having been selected, including yellow, peach and salmon.
+Many cultivars, like 'Hawaii' or 'Turner's Carnival', are multi-coloured, with brilliant striped corollas.
 The solid whites, reds and a variety of pinks are the most common.
 Double flowered cultivars like 'Mrs. Isadore Dyer' (deep pink), 'Mathilde Ferrier' (yellow) or 'Mont Blanc' (white) are enjoyed for their large, rose-like blooms and strong fragrance.
 There is also a variegated form, 'Variegata', featuring leaves striped in yellow and white.
 Several dwarf cultivars have also been developed, offering a more compact form and size for small spaces.
 These include 'Little Red', 'Petite White', 'Petite Pink' and 'Petite Salmon', which grow to about 8 ft at maturity.